20LitersAdmin/filterbuildscheduler/README.md

 ## Things to do
 1. Post-registration: supress email if event.end_time < Time.now
-1. Registration capping is not working... registration.rb validate :under_max_registration
-  * Patched my own solution into RegistrationController
+3. Updated event sends email when datetime/location changes
-  * Maybe display "Room for ## more" instead of total registered?
+4. Maybe display "Room for ## more" instead of total registered?

 1. Need paper event evaluation forms
 1. Add inventory system functionality
   * Needs views / printable
   * Needs variance check
-3. Updated event sends email when datetime/location changes

 4. Add a Stripe Webhook / API for CauseVox to replace Zapier
   * Accepting & reading Stripe webhook is working
   * Sending to Kindful is not